Этот пост доступен на языках: Русский

 ‘What’s the difference…?’

-‘When I first met my husband, there was no question for me that I was Armenian and that he was Azerbaijani’, Zenfira tells OC Media.
+‘When I first met my husband, there was no question for me that I was Armenian and that he was Azerbaijani’, Zemfira tells OC Media.
 She continues to attend Divine Liturgy on Sundays at the Armenian church, celebrates Armenian holidays like before, and even speaks Armenian with Ali.

 ‘What’s the difference…?
-The only difference is that my husband’s surname is Azerbaijani, while mine is Armenian’, explains Zenfira.
+The only difference is that my husband’s surname is Azerbaijani, while mine is Armenian’, explains Zemfira.
 The only problem she sees is her inability to travel to either Azerbaijan or Armenia with her husband.

-This is not the sole problem created by the conflict for families like Zenfira and Ali’s; it has also caused splits between many mixed families and their relatives.
+This is not the sole problem created by the conflict for families like Zemfira and Ali’s; it has also caused splits between many mixed families and their relatives.
 Azerbaijani woman Nazli, who was born in Tbilisi and married a local Armenian man, has lost touch with her relatives in Baku.
 They have not spoken to each other for many years.

 Nazli Gasparyan, who took on her husband’s surname after marrying him in 1978, remembers the times when Armenian and Azerbaijani people lived side by side.